Montreal Canadiens: Crest and sweater design

 One of sport's oldest and most recognizable logos, the classic 'C' and 'H' of the Montreal Canadiens was first used together in the 1917–18 season, when the club changed its name to "Club de hockey Canadien" from "Club athlétique Canadien", before evolving to its current form in 1952–53.
-The "H" stands for "hockey", not "Habitants," a popular misconception.
-According to NHL.com, the first man to refer to the team as "the Habs" was American Tex Rickard, owner of the Madison Square Garden, in 1924.
+The "H" stands for "hockey", not "Habitants", a popular misconception.
+According to About.com, the first man to refer to the team as "the Habs" was American Tex Rickard, owner of the Madison Square Garden, in 1924.
 Rickard apparently told a reporter that the "H" on the Canadiens' sweaters was for "Habitants".
 In French, the "Habitants" nickname dates back to at least 1914, when it was printed in Le Devoir to report a 9–3 win over Toronto on the ninth of February.

-The team's colours since 1911 are blue, white and red.
-The home sweater is predominantly red in colour.
-There are four blue and white stripes, one across each arm, one across the chest and the other across the waistline.
-The main road sweater is mainly white with a red and blue stripe across the waist, red at the end of both arm sleeves red shoulder yokes.
+Since 1911, the team's primary colours are blue, white and red.
+The home sweater is predominantly red in colour and features four blue and white stripes: one across each arm, one across the chest and the other across the waistline.
+The main road sweater is white with a red and blue stripe across the waist, red at the end of both arm sleeves, and red shoulder yokes.
 The basic design has been in use since 1914 and took its current form in 1925, generally evolving as materials changed.
 Because of the team's lengthy history and significance in Quebec, the sweater has been referred to as 'La Sainte-Flanelle' (the holy flannel sweater).

-Since 2015, the Canadiens' home red sweater is the only uniform in the league to feature the French language version of the NHL shield logo (LNH) on the neck collar, in acknowledgment of Montreal's French Canadian heritage.
+As of 2015, the Canadiens' home red sweater is the only uniform in the league to feature the French language version of the NHL shield logo (LNH) on the neck collar, in acknowledgment of Montreal's French Canadian heritage.
 The road white sweater retains the English NHL shield logo.